MHauptman13/CSE-201-Project/README.md

     python main.py
     ```

-2. Open your web browser and navigate to `http://localhost:5000` to access the UI.
+2. The program will open the HTML page for you to access the UI.

 3. Explore the various features and tools provided in the UI to visualize and manipulate stock data.